aws-samples/aws-do-eks/README.md

 ## Run
 The [`./run.sh`](./run.sh) script starts the project container.
 After the container is started, use the [`./exec.sh`](./exec.sh) script to open a bash shell in the container.
 All necessary tools to allow creation, management, and operation of EKS are available in this shell.

+## ENV Configure
+Once you have opened the `aws-do-eks` shell you will be dropped in the `/eks` directory where you will find the EKS control scripts.
+Execute [`./env-config.sh`](Container-Root/eks/env-config.sh) to edit the current environment settings.
+Here you can select the tooling implementation (`IMPL`) and your target cluster configuration (`CONF`).

+## EKS Configure
+The [`./eks-config.sh`](Container-Root/eks/eks-config.sh) script opens the current cluster configuration in the default editor.
+You can adjust nodegroups and many other settings of the cluster through this configuration.

 ## EKS Create
 Execute the [`./eks-create.sh`](Container-Root/eks/eks-create.sh) script to create the configured cluster.
 This operation will take a while as it involves creation of a VPC, Subnets, Autoscaling groups, the EKS cluster, its nodes and any other necessary resources.
 Upon successful completion of this process, your shell will be configured for `kubectl` access to the created EKS cluster.

 ## EKS Status
 To view the current status of the cluster execute the [`eks-status.sh`](Container-Root/eks/eks-status.sh) script.
-It will display the cluster information as well as details about any CPU, GPU, Inferentia nodegroups and fargate profiles in the cluster.
+It will display the cluster information as well as details about any of its nodegroups.

-## EKS Scale
+## EKS Update
-To set the sizes of your cluster node groups, update the [`eks.conf`](wd/conf/eks.conf) file, then run [`./eks-scale.sh`](Container-Root/eks/eks-scale.sh).
+To make changes to your existing cluster or set the sizes of your cluster node groups, afer editing the cluster configuration via [`eks-config.sh`](Container-Root/eks/eks-update.sh), then run [`./eks-update.sh`](Container-Root/eks/eks-update.sh).

 ## EKS Delete
 To decomission your cluster and remove all AWS resources associated with it, execute the [`./eks-delete.sh`](Container-Root/eks/eks-delete.sh) script.
 This is a destructive operation.
 If there is anything in your cluster that you need saved, please persist it outside of the cluster VPC before executing this script.

 ## Shell customiazations
-When you open a shell into a running `aws-do-eks` container via `./exec.sh`, you will be able to execute `kubectl`, `aws`, and `eksctl` commands.
+When you open a shell into a running `aws-do-eks` container via `./exec.sh`, you will be able to execute `kubectl`, `aws`,`eksctl, and terraform` commands.
 There are other tools and shell customizations that are installed in the container for convenience.

 ### Tools and customizations
 * [kubectx](https://github.com/ahmetb/kubectx) - show or set current Kubernetes context